 Contactless technology is an easy and quick way for you to accept card payments, and when the COVID-19 pandemic hit, it became very popular, very quickly.

-In fact, regulators quickly increased the contactless limit to £45 when COVID hit, and that’s due to be increased further to £100 in late 2021.
+In fact, regulators quickly increased the contactless limit to £45 when COVID hit, and that was increased further to £100 in October 2021.
 And according to Barclaycard, contactless payments soared in 2020 to make up almost 90% of all card transactions.

 So what’s behind the technology?
 Well, it uses something called Radio Frequency Identification (RFID).
 This means your customer can just hold their card a few centimetres away from the card reader, which recognises the signal, communicates with the card and processes the payment.
 They can tap and go.